danihodovic/mjml-server/README.md

 A self-hosted alternative to the mjml API.
 Built with express.

+The API is compatible with https://mjml.io/api in that it only exposes one endpoint - `/v1/render`, but doesn't require authentication.
+You should probably run this within your own private network.

 #### Why?

 You're writing an app in another language than Javascript and need to interop